fiimaarif/fiimaarif/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Enigma Camp as a Trainee IT Bootcamp
+- 🔭 I’m currently working on Bussan Auto Finance as a Software Developer
-- 🌱 I’m currently learning Java programming and Angular Framework
+- 🌱 I’m currently learning React Native Framework
 - 📫 How to reach me, email : fiimaarif44@gmail.com, ig : fimaarif
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->